 - Metals or piping

 We recommend oil-based paints in the following scenarios because of the properties we mentioned earlier.
 The most important though is #2 (More resistant to scratches, dents, and general wear and tear) and #5 (Lasts longer than regular latex paint).

 For these two reasons, we recommend oil-based paint for these locations.
 They are the most frequently used places in the home and some of the most difficult to manage.
 You want to make sure that they are done well, last as long as possible, and look as good as possible.
 Also, oil-based paint is exceptionally good at defending against mold, oxidation, and chipping.

-In conclusion, you can use oil-based paint in many of the same places that you use regular latex paint.
+In conclusion, you can use oil-based paint in many of the same places where you use regular latex paint.
 It’s just not that common for interior applications like walls.
 In another post, we discussed how to prep drywall for painting, but in those cases- you would want to stay away from oil paint for interior walls, it can be a pain to keep things clean.

 However, there are many benefits to using them.
 The most important among these benefits is that oil-based paint lasts much longer and is much more resistant to the elements than regular latex paint.
 For this reason, you should use oil-based paint in many common areas around the house that are difficult to manage.

 Before we tell you how to remove oil-based paint off your floor we should tell you that the best defense is a good offense.
 So, please be careful and use the proper protection before painting with any paint.
 We have seen countless cases of small droplets of paint scattered around houses because of terrible brushes or a lack of preparation.
 Make sure to buy proper brushes from a local Sherwin-Williams and some sort of tarp or cardboard to make sure paint doesn’t land on your floor.